eiab30p/OracleConnection/PonyORM_example/README.md

 pip install -r requirements.txt
 ```

-## Runing the Migration
+## Running the Migration

 To run the code for the first time you will need to do is to connect with the db.
-Change the paramaters in db_parms to your database below is the example used.
+Change the parameters in db_params to your database below is the example used.
 Please look at notes before running on a live system.
 In fact DO NOT RUN ON A LIVE SYSTEM WHEN TESTING

 ```python
 db_params = {